Taxation When Employment Status Has Changed

 December 14, 2022

-For today's blog entry, I discuss how stock plan transactions are taxed when they occur after the award holder has changed employment status (either from employee to non-employee or vice versa).
-This is a question that I am asked quite frequently; often enough that I'd like to have a handy blog entry that I can point to that explains the answer.
+How are stock plan transactions taxed when they occur after the award holder has changed employment status (either from employee to nonemployee or vice versa)?
+Today's blog entry answers this question.

-The basic rule here is that the treatment is tied to the services that were performed to earn the compensation paid under the award.
+The fundamental principle here is that the tax treatment is tied to the services that were performed to earn the compensation paid under the award.
 If the vesting in the award is attributable to services performed as an employee, the income paid under it is subject to withholding and reportable on Form W-2.
-Likewise, if vesting is attributable to services performed as a non-employee, the income is not subject to withholding and is reportable on Form 1099-MISC.
+Likewise, if vesting is attributable to services performed as a nonemployee, the income is not subject to withholding and is reportable on Form 1099-NEC.

-Where an award continues vesting after a change in status, the income recognized upon settlement (exercise of NQSOs or vest/payout of restricted stock/RSUs) is allocated based on the portion of the vesting period that elapsed prior to the change in status.
+Thus, where an award continues to vest after a change in status, the income recognized upon settlement (exercise of NQSOs or vest/payout of restricted stock/RSUs) may be allocated based on the portion of the vesting period that elapsed prior to the change in status.

 What if the award is fully vested at the time of the change in status?